MycroftAI/documentation/_drafts/Troubleshooting-and-known-errors.md

 Some **Enclosures**, like the Mark 1, will create a WiFi hotspot when they are first set up.
 This log contains messages related to the creation and tear-down of the WiFi hotspot, as well as errors and information related to clients connecting to the WiFi hotspot.

+## General troubleshooting (all Devices)

+#### I've made changes to my settings on home.mycroft.ai, but these are not reflected on my **Device**

+Have you recently updated your _Location_ or your measurement preferences (ie. kilometers vs miles) in home.mycroft.ai, but these are not reflected on your **Device**?

+All **Devices** pull down a local copy of configuration settings from home.mycroft.ai.
+You may need to instruct your **Device** to pull down your configuration again.
+To do this, Speak

+`hey Mycroft, configuration update`

+Mycroft will respond in one of two ways:

+* If your configuration was out of date, and has been pulled down again, Mycroft will respond `Your device has been configured`.
+* If your configuration was the same on your **Device** as on home.mycroft.ai, Mycroft will respond `Updated configuration`.

 ## Troubleshooting Mark 1

 #### Not connected to the internet